mbailey1983/FCC-Personal-Portfolio-Page/README.md

 I added a box-shadow based on an example from [W3Schools in their CSS Shadows section](https://www.w3schools.com/css/css3_shadows.asp).

 Using flexbox means this is completely mobile friendly.

+And while it was meant to be a sample, I will probably continue adding to the projects section as I complete more test projects.